Avian influenza (bird flu) mainly affects birds. It can also affect humans and other mammals.

 In birds we are mainly concerned with H5 and H7 subtypes.
 It is known that the LPAI H5 and H7 virus subtypes can mutate into the highly pathogenic form that causes serious illness and deaths in birds, although in water fowl the disease may not be apparent.

-If you suspect signs of any notifiable diseases, you must immediately notify your Scotland: field service local office at the Animal and Plant Health Agency (APHA).
+If you suspect signs of any notifiable diseases, you must report it immediately by contacting your local Animal and Plant Health Agency (APHA) Field Services Office.
 Failure to do so is an offence.
 Sign up to the APHA Alerts Service to keep up to date with the latest news.

 Human health implications